rrudish/kivygui/README.md

   `setprojectdir C:\Users\you\Projects\kivygui`

-* Navigate to your new virtual environment
+* Navigate to your new virtual environment:

   `workon kivygui`